 Your first meeting with a pediatric urologist or nurse practitioner at Riley at IU Health focuses on getting acquainted with you and your child.
 Knowing your story helps us give the genuine, expert healthcare your child deserves.

-Care may begin in the womb, at a certain stage of development or it may last through childhood and beyond.
-Whether your child needs a single procedure for a common condition, a lifetime of healthcare strategies for a rare urologic or genital condition or help with the transition from pediatric to adult care, our goal is the same: to give every child their best opportunity for optimal health.
+Your child's care may begin in the womb, at a certain stage of development or it may last through childhood and beyond.
+Whether it's a single procedure for a common condition, a lifetime of healthcare strategies for a rare urologic or genital condition or help with the transition from pediatric to adult care, our goal is the same: to give every child their best opportunity for optimal health.

 As a parent, you may wish your child could receive healthcare from someone with the technical skills of a micro-surgeon and the compassion of a parent or family member.
 As the only pediatric urology program in Indiana, Riley at IU Health has a team of pediatric urologists who fit that description.